 A “mill & overlay” is a street maintenance technique that requires the removal of the top layer (2 inches) of a street by the grinding action of a large milling machine.
 After the top layer is removed, a new layer of bituminous pavement is put in its place.

-The mill and overlay process is done under traffic.
-Milling takes one to two days in a given street segment.
-They overlay is placed in one day or possibly two days depending on width of roadway and traffic conditions.
+The “milling” portion of the project typically takes one to two days.
+After the milling is completed, the “overlay” is placed in one to two days depending on the width of the roadway and traffic conditions.